-4) Paper.
+4) Printer paper.
 Most of the time, your writer will be submitting their work electronically, so there is not the constant need for printing and mailing stories that there used to be — but paper is still a mainstay.
 Rather than fancy journals, a ream of printer/copier paper is a nonglamorous but useful gift for writers on limited resources.
 (Read: your wife will not find it romantic, but your grad student nephew might appreciate it.)
 Hint: this gift will be less appreciated by people who are able to print for free in an office.
 Consider combining with ink, below.
 Cost & where to buy: $4-7 for a 500-count ream; try any office supply store, or even Target or your grocery store, or order HP Multipurpose paper online here.

 5) Ink.
 For writers who have to pay for their own printing, those ink cartridges are a constant and invisible expense.
 Cost & where to buy: single cartridges are $10-20 for black, and $10-20 for each of the colors, in an ink printer (laser cartridges are more expensive, but less common in home printers).
 Know the proper model for their ink cartridges, or give an office supply, Target or Costco gift card.

 6) Other practical office supplies:

 - Standard stapler.For a young writer starting out or a writer who used supplies from their office before working from home, a good stapler is a basic.
 Hint in choosing between a cute stapler or a sturdy one: writers’ stories can be 20 pages or more, and a sturdy, office-grade stapler by Swingline or Bostitch is less likely to break or jam.
 Cost & where to buy: $5-20; buy at office supply stores or general stores like Target.
 Office Depot or Staples tend to have one stapler “on special.”
 For shopping online, here a Swingline classic at Amazon.